Walk & Talk Therapy in Burlington & Oakville

 Walk & Talk Therapy is always optional and may not be the right fit for everyone.

-You’re welcome to move at your own pace, take breaks, or sit when needed.
-The goal isn’t exercise — it’s creating a space where conversation and reflection can happen more naturally.
+You’re welcome to move at your own pace, pause when needed, or sit during our conversation.
+The goal isn’t exercise — it’s creating a space where conversation and reflection can unfold naturally.

-If mobility, health, weather, privacy, or accessibility concerns make outdoor sessions difficult, we can explore other options together.
+Outdoor sessions may involve gentle walking, so it’s helpful that clients feel physically comfortable participating in this format.
+If mobility, health, weather, privacy, or accessibility concerns make outdoor sessions difficult, we can always explore other options together.

 What to Expect

-Before beginning outdoor therapy sessions, we’ll talk together about:
+Before beginning outdoor sessions, we’ll talk together about:

 confidentiality in public spaces